-Incentive-Based Smoking Cessation for Methadone Patients
+Incentive-based Smoking Cessation for Methadone Patients

-Information obtained from ClinicalTrials.gov on October 19, 2009 Link to the current ClinicalTrials.gov record.
+ClinicalTrials.gov processed this data on August 23, 2015 Link to the current ClinicalTrials.gov record.

 Condition(s) targeted: Cigarette Smoking Among Patients Currently Receiving Methadone or Buprenorphine Treatment for Opioid Dependence